Cyberbullying is when someone uses technology (such as the internet or a mobile phone) to bully others.

 - Don’t reply: most of the time the bully is looking for a reaction when they’re teasing or calling someone nasty names.
 Remind young people not to reply, if they do they’re giving the bully exactly what they want.

 - Save the evidence: encourage young people to save the evidence of any emails or messages they receive.
+Taking a screenshot can be a good way of doing this.
 This is so they have something to show when they do report the cyberbullying.

 - Tell someone: encourage young people to tell a trusted adult if they are being cyberbullied, and to tell them as soon as they can in order to minimise their own upset or worry.